signalfx/splunk-otel-dotnet/CONTRIBUTING.md

 and decision support for customers.
 Reference documentation and development documentation is hosted on this repository.

-To contribute documentation for this project, open a pull request in the https://github.com/splunk/public-o11y-docs repository.
+To contribute to the Splunk Observability documentation, open a pull request in the https://github.com/splunk/public-o11y-docs repository.
 See the [CONTRIBUTING.md](https://github.com/splunk/public-o11y-docs/blob/main/CONTRIBUTING.md) guide for documentation for more information.

 ## Contributing via Pull Requests